- What is connected TV advertising and how does it work?

 - Benefits of connected TV advertising

-- Best practices to follow with Smart TV ads
+- Best practices to follow with smart television ads

 Web ecosystem has been a perfect medium for delivering and consumption of myriads ad formats and now CTV advertising actively changes experience on TV.
-Unlike traditional television, the Internet as a platform is universal in the ability to make content available from any spot on the world.
-As linear TV for advertising loses its former relevance, Internet-connected one is massively paving the road for flexible and selective advertising.
+Unlike traditional TV, the Internet as a platform is universal in the ability to make content available from any spot in the world.
+As traditional linear TV for advertising loses its former relevance, connected to the Internet devices are massively paving the road for flexible and selective advertising.
+Time to find out how CTV ads are served in 2021.

-What is connected TV and how does it work?
+What is connected TV advertising and how does it work?

-Connected television can be supported by any device that is designed to support multimedia and connect streaming from the Internet (internet-capable TV set, video game consoles such as Xbox, PlayStation, Blu-ray Disk Player, or Smart TV).
-Thus, connected TV is far broader than the Smart TV definition (Internet-connected TV sets).
+Connected television can be supported by any device that is designed to support multimedia and connect streaming from the Internet (internet-capable TV set or video game consoles - Xbox, Amazon Fire, Roku, Sling TV, PlayStation, Blu-ray Disk Player, or Smart TV).
+Thus, connected TV is far broader than Smart television (connected to the Internet TV sets).
+Thus, it means CTV advertising can be supported on the same Internet-connected device.

 The difference between OTT, CTV, and PTV

 Programmatic TV is essential for advertising individualization.
+It helps to serve ads on virtually any device that has an internet connection.
 Using PTV, the brand can deliver a specific commercial to a particular household.
 Instead of running the same ad for all viewers of a TV show, the brands can show different ads to different people.
 While watching the same show, the users will be shown different ads that better correspond to their interests, age, level of income, etc.

-What is CTV advertising in terms of programmatic auctions?
+What is connected TV advertising in terms of programmatic auctions?

 If we speak about the mechanism of how programmatic connected TV ads are served, we need to remember the specifics of the environment.
 Programmatic functions according to second and first-price auctions.
 Apart from this, different programmatic deals have different terms and conditions regarding inventory access priority and necessary purchasing volumes.